-- 3. There must be six chaperones, three of which must be faculty (at least one male and one female teacher), one custodian and three District police officers or security on duty for each dance.
-The cost for the above personnel may be charged to the sponsoring activity. - 4.
-Dances are closed to the general public.
-Only students currently enrolled in the high school sponsoring the dance will be admitted to that dance.
-Students may be required to present identification.
-No outside guests will be permitted, with the exception of the Prom.
-Pupils in grades K through 8 will generally not be permitted to attend dances or parties on the High School level.
+Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 3 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" parties on the High School level.
 Exceptions may be made through the Principal's office in advance.
-If a student wishes to bring a guest from outside the student body or an alumnus, the student must obtain a guest pass in advance from the High School office after purchasing a ticket for the guest, and the names of the guest and the sponsoring student must appear on the guest pass. - 5.
+If a student wishes to bring a guest from outside the student body or an alumnus, the student must obtain a guest pass in advance from the High School office after purchasing a ticket for the guest, and the names of the guest and the sponsoring student must appear on the guest pass.

+- 5.4.
 Only those purchasing tickets will be admitted.
-Submittal of permission slips and associated activity fees must meet all deadlines to allow for proper planning. - 6.
-The organization sponsoring the dance shall ensure that all equipment, scenery, etc. is removed immediately following the dance so there is no interference with the normal school day or other activities requiring the use of the area in which the dance was held. - 7.
-Classes or clubs and their sponsors will be held responsible for property damage, return of property borrowed, and for the general conduct of the dance or party. - 8.
-For all school-sponsored dances (on or off the school premises) and parties, once people have entered the building for the dance, they may not be allowed to leave the building and re-enter. - 9.
-No student or guest will be permitted to enter a dance after one-half of the time elapsed. - 10.
-Students attending the dance are not permitted to wander around the building. - 11.
-Dances will not be scheduled during weeknights when school will be in session on the following day. - 12.
-Dances will not be scheduled during times that school is in recess as per the school calendar. - 13.
-An appropriate dress Code may be established for the event by the faculty advisor of the sponsoring group or class in cooperation with the Principal. - 14.
+Submittal of permission slips and associated activity fees must meet all deadlines to allow for proper planning. - 6.5.
+The organization sponsoring the dance shall ensure that all equipment, scenery, etc. is removed immediately following the dance so there is no interference with the normal school day or other activities requiring the use of the area in which the dance was held. - 7.6.
+Classes or clubs and their sponsors will be held responsible for property damage, return of property borrowed, and for the general conduct of the dance or party. - 8-7.
+For all school-sponsored dances (on or off the school premises) and parties, oncepeople have entered the building for the dance, they may not be allowed to leave the building and re-enter. - 9.8.
+No student or guest will be permitted to enter a dance after one-half of the time elapsed. - 10.9.
+Students attending the dance are not permitted to wander around the building. - 11.10.
+Dances will not be scheduled during weeknights when school will be in session. on the following day. - 12.11.
+Dances will not be scheduled during times that school is in recess as per the school calendar. - 13.12.
+An appropriate dress Code may be established for the event by the faculty advisor of the sponsoring group or class in cooperation with the Principal. - 14.13.
 Glow-lites are not permitted at any school-sponsored dances.